umass-ml4ed/test_case_generation/README.md

 ## Installation

-To run the code in the repository you will need to install the [Java](https://www.java.com/en/download/help/log_files.html).
+To run the code in the repository you will need to install [Java](https://www.java.com/en/download/help/log_files.html).

 To install the python libraries using ```conda``` execute the following command: